NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 ## iOS Quirks

 NOTE :- iOS has only document scan via camera for now (Any argument passed will start the camera scan).
 Document Scan from gallery will be available in future version.
+Also scanned images aren't saved to the gallery in iOS.

 An example file URI obtained from success call back of scanDoc function looks like this  file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.png